 Many foreign brands have succeeded in China with products that were previously unknown to the Chinese population.
-At the beginning, McDonalds, Nespresso, and Rexona all struggled in the Chinese market and had do a lot of research in order to introduce their products/services into the habit of local people.
+At the beginning, McDonalds, Nespresso, and Rexona all struggled in the Chinese market and had do a lot of research and customer education in order to introduce their products/services into the habit of local people.

-The benefits of products such as coffee, chocolate, imported wines and spirits, energy drinks, avocados, bread, etc. had to be presented to the public in a sensitive and educational way.
+The benefits of products such as coffee, chocolate, imported wines and spirits, energy drinks, avocados, pastries, etc. had to be presented to the public in a sensitive and educational way.
 Brand still do this today, for example, influencer Viya, has recently been informing people on her livestreams why they “can’t live without” products such as dental floss and facial massagers, and selling thousands of items within minutes.